khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

     - Implement a motion module to easily move actors in different ways making use of the Babylon physics engine.

 &nbsp;
-    - Adding more scene maps for each kind of video game (E.g. 3DFPSMap, 2DIsometricMap, 2DVerticalScrollMap, etc)
+    - Adding scene maps for different types of video games (E.g. 3DFPSMap, 2DIsometricMap, 2DVerticalScrollMap, 3DOpenWodlMap, etc)

 &nbsp;
     - Support for solid particle system (SPS) and points cloud particle system (PCS).